If you’re the parent of a tween or teen, chances are they’re not the only ones going back to school. Their smartphones are going back too.

 Preventing the actual theft of your phone is important too, as some hacks happen simply because a phone falls into the wrong hands.
 This is a good case for password or PIN protecting your phone, as well as turning on device tracking so that you can locate your phone or even wipe it remotely if you need to.
 Apple provides iOS users with a step-by-step guide for remotely wiping devices, and Google offers up a guide for Android users as well.

 Strong, unique passwords offer another primary line of defense.
 Yet with all the accounts we have floating around, juggling dozens of strong and unique passwords can feel like a task—thus the temptation to use (and re-use) simpler passwords.
 Hackers love this because one password can be the key to several accounts.
 Instead, try a password manager that can create those passwords for you and safely store them as well.
-Comprehensive security software will include one, and McAfee also offers a free service with True Key.

 Google Play and Apple’s App Store have measures in place to review and vet apps to help ensure that they are safe and secure.
 Third-party sites may not have that process in place.
 In fact, some third-party sites may intentionally host malicious apps as part of a broader scam.
 Granted, cybercriminals have found ways to work around Google and Apple’s review process, yet the chances of downloading a safe app from them are far greater than anywhere else.
 Furthermore, both Google and Apple are quick to remove malicious apps once discovered, making their stores that much safer.

 One way that crooks can hack their way into your phone is via public Wi-Fi, such as at coffee shops, libraries, and other places on the go.
 These networks are public, meaning that your activities are exposed to others on the network—your banking, your password usage, all of it.
-One way to make a public network private is with a VPN, which can keep you and all you do protect from others on that Wi-Fi hotspot.
+One way to make a public network private is with a VPN, which can keep you and all you do protected from others on that Wi-Fi hotspot.
 Note that our VPN can turn on automatically for public Wi-Fi, protecting account credentials, search habits, and other activities online.

 For laptops in particular, you can track these devices as well, just like a smartphone.
 The process differs from smartphones, yet it’s still quite straightforward.
 Windows and Mac users can enable the following settings—and you can click the links below for complete instructions from the source: